 But a lot of people out there are trying to move from “spender” to “saver,” to get their money right so they can get out of debt faster and watch their savings account swell over time.
 For those types, Kasasa is your one-stop-shop for banking local.

-Whether you need a high yield savings account, a reward-packed checking account, or a personal loan that will help you consolidate all of your existing debt and make it a lot easier and more straightforward to manage, Kasasa and our national network of community financial institutions are here to help you get your finances in focus, and to get your money right.
+Whether you need a high-yield savings account, a reward-packed checking account, or a personal loan that will help you consolidate all of your existing debt and make it a lot easier and more straightforward to manage, Kasasa and our national network of community financial institutions are here to help you get your finances in focus, and to be proud of your money.